 The aim of our service is to provide accessible and inclusive counselling.

-However, as a self-funding charitable organisation we need to ask most of our clients to pay something towards their counselling in order to keep our service viable.
-The range of charges is designed to take account of income and personal circumstances.
+However, as a self-funding charitable organisation we need to ask our clients to pay something towards their counselling in order to keep our service viable.
+The range of contribution is designed to take account of household income and personal circumstances.

 We operate an appointments only system.
 Appointments are made following the return of a completed application form.